 yum install epel-release rpm -ivh http://repo.zabbix.com/zabbix/3.0/rhel/7/x86_64/zabbix-release-3.0-1.el7.noarch.rpm

-After adding Zabbix yum repository in your system, Now update package lists and install Zabbix using commands:
+After adding Zabbix yum repository to your system, Now update package lists and install Zabbix using commands:

 yum -y install zabbix-server-mysql zabbix-agent zabbix-web-mysql